-The Royal Academy of Engineering has been engaged as a Delivery Partner under the Newton-Bhabha Fund - an initiative of the Indian and UK Governments to enhance science, innovation and research cooperation between the two countries.
-As part of the Newton-Bhabha Fund the Academy has partnered with the Federation of Indian Chambers of Commerce and Industry (FICCI) to help enhance research and innovation capacity and improve engineering education within universities in India through building industry-academia linkages.
+The Royal Academy of Engineering has been engaged as a Delivery Partner under the Newton Fund - an initiative of the UK Government to enhance science, innovation and research cooperation with 18 countries.

-The Industry Academia Partnership Programme aims to support Indian universities in improving their engineering education and research output through strengthening industry linkages and leveraging UK expertise.
-The programme is based upon the premise that increased linkages between industry and higher education can improve quality and foster innovation within pedagogy and practice of engineering, in turn enhancing employability of graduates and encouraging technology transfer into industry.
+As part of the Newton Fund the Academy is implementing the Industry Academia Partnership Programme which aims to support Partner Country universities in improving their engineering education and research output through strengthening industry linkages and leveraging UK expertise.
+The Programme is based upon the premise that strategic linkages between industry and academia can improve quality and foster innovation and entrepreneurship within engineering departments, in turn enhancing employability of graduates and boosting economic development through application-inspired research and innovation.